The Fundraising Management master’s program equips professionals to excel in institutional advancement and nonprofit management careers.

 Each course consists of theoretical and practical approaches to its subject matter.
 In-class exercises (such as formal presentations, role play, and experiential learning) and real institution-based assignments provide students with applied, tangible skills that readily transfer into the workplace, while homework (including readings, research, and report writing) keeps students up to date on the latest trends, techniques, and strategies in nonprofit administration.
 As such, the program imparts both the requisite subject matter necessary for mastery of the field as well as the techniques and tools essential for individual confidence and success.

-The curriculum is demanding and requires a significant commitment of time and energy outside of classroom.
+The curriculum is demanding and requires a significant commitment of time and energy outside of the classroom.
 Students must complete the 36-point program with an overall grade point average of 3.0 (B) or better in order to be awarded the degree.

 This school offers programs in: